-Trained Drug Checking Technicians receive the samples and run each drug test.
-At some of our locations, our technicians work alongside trained peers who are recruited and employed by our partner sites and organizations.
+Trained drug checking technicians receive the samples and run each drug test.
+At some of our partner locations, technicians work alongside trained peers who are recruited and employed by the community sites and organizations.

 Who can access drug checking services?

-Drug checking services are meant to be low-barrier and available to anyone wishing to use them.
-While we operate largely out of supervised consumption sites (SCS) and overdose prevention sites (OPS), you do not need to be accessing the on-site services or using the injection room to access drug checking.
+Everyone!
+Drug checking services are available to anyone wishing to use them.
+Drug checking services located in supervised consumption sites (SCS) and overdose prevention sites (OPS), can be accessed even if you do not need to use the injection room or other site services.

 What can drug checking tell me about my sample?

 The FTIR spectrometer can determine up to four components in your sample, including cuts or buffs, that may have been added to your drugs.
 The detection limit of the FTIR is about 5%, which means that substances that are in trace amounts may not be detected.
 This is why we pair the FTIR analysis with fentanyl and other test strips.
 The fentanyl test strips are very sensitive to fentanyl and some additional fentanyl analogues, and will detect whether or not they are in your sample.